Hyundai i30 Common Problems and Solutions

 Solution:

-The anti-pinch function, which is designed to stop the sunroof from trapping your fingers, will often malfunction in i30s built in 2018.
-You will need to order a replacement sunroof motor from our parts list and replace the faulty one.
+The anti-pinch function, which is designed to prevent the sunroof from trapping your fingers, often malfunctions in i30s manufactured in 2018.
+You will need to order a replacement sunroof motor from our parts list and fit the faulty one.

 Difficulty level